-Appendix B
+Appendix B Prioritization Rubric

-Criterion Program Review Prioritization Rubric Value Advancing Diversity, Equity, & Inclusion The extent to which this resource supports the elimination of systemic barriers that lead to equity gaps in: 1 (a) the student experience, enrollment, retention, course completion and success, degree and certificate completion, and transfer 20 (b) the employee experience, diversity, engagement, and retention (c) other institutional objectives identified by the requestor (such as objectives in the Vision for Success or Strategic Plan).
-Growth & Innovation The extent to which this resource supports: 2 (a) expanding existing curriculum or implementing new curriculum 20 (b) expanding existing student services or implementing new student support services (c) improving organizational efficiency.
-Supports Institutional, Program/Unit, and/or Course Goals The extent to which this resource supports achievement of: (a) student access and/or student success 3 (b) institutional goals in the District's Strategic Plan, Vision for Success Local Goals, Student Equity Plan, and/or Jaguar Pathways 20 (c) course objectives, Student Learning Outcomes, and/or program goals (d) employees' ability to support students in any of the above.
-Integrity in the Resource Allocation Process 4 The rationale supports the integrity of the resource allocation process by clearly demonstrating how the resource will help to reach the associated goal/activity and describes the expected outcome/improvement of acquiring the resource.
-Incorporating data to support the rationale is preferred.
-20 5 Currency: The extent to which this resource helps administrative services, academic programs, and/or courses stay up to date with technological and/or social advances and/or new developments in the field, in alignment with the District's Strategic Plan and institutional objectives.
-10 6 Collaboration: The extent to which this resource can be shared across the district, between academic programs, and/or administrative units; compatibility between labs, classrooms, offices, and programs.
+Criterion Program Review Prioritization Rubric Value 1 Advancing Diversity, Equity, & Inclusion 22.5 The extent to which this resource supports the elimination of equity gaps in: (a) the student experience, enrollment, retention, course completion and success, degree and certificate completion, and transfer, (b) employee experience, diversity, engagement, and success, or (c) other institutional objectives identified by the requestor (such as objectives in the Vision for Success).
+2 Growth & Innovation 22.5 The extent to which this resource supports: (a) expanding existing curriculum or implementing new curriculum or (b) expanding existing student services or implementing new student services and helps employees support students.
+3 Supports Institutional, Program/Unit, and/or Course Goals 22.5 The extent to which this resource supports achievement of: (a) student access and/or student success, (b) institutional goals in the District's Strategic Plan, Vision for Success Local Goals, Student Equity Plan, and Jaguar Pathways, or (c) course objectives, Student Learning Outcomes, and/or program goals, and (d) employees' ability to support students in any of the above 4 Currency : The extent to which this resource helps services, programs, and/or courses stay up to date with technological and/or scientific advances and/or new developments in the field, in alignment with the District's Strategic Plan and institutional objectives.
+22.5 5 Collaboration: The extent to which this resource can be shared across campus or between programs or units; compatibility between labs, classrooms, offices, and programs.
 10 Total 100

-IPRC Approved: 9/14/22
+IPRC Approved: 11/10/21